FY22 Economic Development and Equitable Procurement

 In this time of economic uncertainty, the City of Boston recognizes the need to provide additional support to those hit hardest by the COVID-19 pandemic.
 With investments in economic inclusion and equity, Boston will not only reopen but also renew every neighborhood in the City.

 Because industries such as tourism, hospitality, and restaurant services have been significantly impacted by the COVID-19 pandemic, the City is investing in helping to create jobs and support individuals gain new job training skills.
 The FY22 budget contains a $1 million investment for Hard Hit Industries Job Training, which will assist individuals in developing new skills to become more competitive candidates for job opportunities.
+In addition, the budget supports restaurants and patrons with a $315,000 investment to bolster the Outdoor Dining Program, and includes the creation of the City's first Chief of Workforce Development.

 With opportunities for young people, immigrants, and people of color, the tourism industry together is one of Boston’s largest employers, and its recovery is crucial to addressing disparities in the labor force.
 Built on Mayor Janey’s commitment to put equity at the center of the City's recovery from COVID-19, the “All Inclusive Boston” campaign highlights Boston's diverse tourism assets across all neighborhoods.
 In FY22, the City is investing $1 million in hospitality and local tourism support which will help reintroduce Boston to both locals and visitors as a multicultural, diverse destination.